-- d) Geographical location: With better risk management and improved loss experience, the market retention can be increased. - e) Result of JH-143 Survey and Past Loss Experience: Increasing the Capacity in the Indian Market, by following steps: - A large general insurance company, preferably a PSU with deep reserves and expansiveness to provide capacity, administer the programme and front the policies. - ii.
-A group of officers / executives who have the required experience and the expertise to handle the specialized class of insurance. - iii.
-Experienced international brokers to advise on technical matters, structure, and source reinsurance capacity. - iv.
-A group of reinsurers who will look at it on a long-term basis.
+- e) Result of JH-143 Survey and Past Loss Experience: Increasing the Capacity in the Indian Market, by following steps: - ➤ A large general insurance company, preferably a PSU with deep reserves and expansiveness to provide capacity, administer the programme and front the policies. - A group of officers / executives who have the required experience and the expertise to handle the specialized class of insurance. - Experienced international brokers to advise on technical matters, structure, and source reinsurance capacity. - A group of reinsurers who will look at it on a long-term basis.